Last Updated on 13 January 2026 by Cycloscope

 The Shokz OpenFit wireless earbuds are designed with a unique listening experience in mind, making them an appealing choice, especially for cyclists.

-In terms of their design and comfort, these earbuds are carefully crafted to feature an over-ear fit that ensures they stay securely in place, even during the bumpiest rides.
+In terms of design and comfort, these earbuds feature an over-ear fit that ensures they stay securely in place, even on the bumpiest rides.
 Their lightweight build adds to the comfort, making them suitable for extended hours on the saddle.

 With an IP54 rating, these earbuds offer protection against dust and sweat, a crucial feature for cyclists who frequently encounter challenging outdoor conditions.